The Truth About How Marriage Affects Your Credit

 Your spouse’s credit history won’t appear on your credit report.
 Neither will your information appear on your spouse’s credit report.
 So, if your spouse a negative credit history, no one will ever know by looking at your credit report.

 Fortunately, your credit score won’t drop simply because you marry someone with a bad credit history.
-Neither will your score improve on basis of your spouse’s good credit score.
+Neither will your score improve on basis of your spouse’s good credit.
 Each spouses’ credit score will continue to be calculated based on the information in his or her own credit report.

 Will a Name Change Create a New History?

-If a spouse changes their name, the new name will be reflected on that spouse's credit report.
+If a spouse changes their name and reports the name change to credit card issuers or applies for new credit with the new name, the new name will listed as a name variation on that person's credit report.
 The theory that a wife changing her name erases her past credit history is not true.
 Since each person's credit report information is directly tied to their social security number, the spouse who changes their name will continue to have just one credit report with accounts under the old and new names.

 Sometimes credit bureaus erroneously create a split credit file following a name change, but this isn't typical and it's not supposed to happen.
 If this happens to you, you can contact the credit bureaus to have your credit files re-merged.